 contractor;

-Provide trained personnel for the "start up" and commissioning period; and such other pre In-Service Date functions as reasonably requested by Owner or required by law.
+Provide trained personnel for the "start up" and commissioning period; and such other pre In-Service Date functions as reasonably requested by Owner or required by law;

-Hire and train qualified employees.
+Hire and train qualified employees;

-Become familiar with drawings, specifications and

-design as well as the physical facilities.

-Participate in the Process Hazard Analysis
+Participate in the Process Hazard Analysis, as required;

-Develop accounting procedures and report formats and establish procedures for gathering necessary data in a timely manner.
+Develop accounting procedures and report formats and establish procedures for gathering necessary data in a timely manner;

-Contact and evaluate potential subcontractors.
+Contact and evaluate potential subcontractors;

-Purchase office supplies and safety equipment (PPE, locks and tags, etc)
+Purchase office supplies and safety equipment (PPE, locks and tags, etc);

-Purchase or lease necessary vehicles.
+Purchase or lease necessary vehicles;

-Purchase tools and instruments needed to operate and maintain the Facilities.
+Purchase tools and instruments needed to operate and maintain the Facilities;

-Purchase approved spare parts.
+Purchase approved spare parts; and,

-Working with contractor and owner personnel, Startup the Facilities and resolve any startup problems.
+Working with contractor and owner personnel for startup of the Facilities and rendering assistance in resolving any startup problems.

 Facilities Operations.
 From and after the In-Service Date, Contractor will conduct all field operations and maintenance for the Facilities, shall be responsible for procuring all necessary materials, equipment, services, supplies, supervision and labor necessary for the routine, prudent, safe and environmentally sensitive operation and maintenance of the Facilities and the warehousing and security thereof, including, without limitation, the following:

-Provide, train and supervise all employees required to perform operation of the facilities;
+Provide, train and supervise all employees required to perform operation of the Facilities in compliance with PSM/RPM regulations;

 Select, engage, train and supervise third party personnel as required to perform the operation, and maintenance of the Facilities;

-Operate and maintain flow and pressure control, monitoring and over-pressure protection; separators and scrubbers, including, changing and disposing of filters; dehydration equipment, including glycol procurement; propane refrigeration equipment, including propane procurement; handling, and storage; all buildings associated with the Facilities; all moisture analyzers, H2S analyzers and any other equipment which monitors pipeline gas quality, and will be responsible for responding to alarms for moisture and H2S or any other gas quality alarm; all ESD equipment and blowdown facilities.
+Operate and maintain flow and pressure control, monitoring and over-pressure protection; separators and scrubbers, including, changing and disposing of filters; dehydration equipment, including glycol procurement; propane refrigeration equipment, including propane procurement; handling, and storage; all buildings associated with the Facilities; all moisture analyzers, H2S analyzers and any other equipment which monitors pipeline gas quality, and will be responsible for responding to alarms for moisture and H2S or any other gas quality alarm; all ESD equipment and blowdown facilities;

-Operate and maintain all measurement in accordance with the requirements in Exhibit “B” attached hereto;
+Operate and maintain all gas and liquid measurement systems in accordance with the requirements in Exhibit “B” attached hereto;

 Operate and maintain all System Control and Data Acquisition Facilities (SCADA), modems, transmitters, transducers, connecting cables, power cables and other communication devices; operate and maintain control panels and control programs and maintain communication from the controls to the sending modem.
 Owner will be responsible for communication from the modem; operate and maintain all communication towers or satellite dishes;